-It’s easier to start by saying what Chromecast isn’t.
-The Chromecast is not a content discovery device, you won’t find yourself flicking through films and TV shows on your TV, looking for something to watch.
-What Chromecast does is allow other devices in your home to grab content from a variety of sources including YouTube, Google Play, and Netflix, and then direct a high quality stream from the internet to your TV via the Chromecast.
+In its original form, which made its way into millions of homes, Chromecast allows other devices in your home to grab content from a huge variety of apps including YouTube, Google Play, and of course, Netflix, and then direct a high quality stream from the internet to your TV via the Chromecast.
 If it sounds complicated, take it from us, it’s a lot more intuitive than it appears.

 There is also no remote, as what is shown on screen is controlled directly from devices on the local network.
 However, recent software updates have allowed users to control Chromecast playback from an HDMI-CEC enabled device via remote.